Birdwatching Journals: Preserve Your Bird Watching Experience

 Author Rick Chapo and the team explains the ins and outs of keeping a birdwatching journal and why you would want to.

 Bird Watching is a great way to escape the rat race and be one with nature.
-Alas, your bird watching experiences can fade with time.
+Unfortunately, your bird watching experiences can fade with time.

 The best way to prevent this is to keep a bird watching list that tracks your sightings and trips.